erdosn/dsc-2-21-09-bayes-theorem-lab-online-ds-ft-100118/README.md

 * Describe the roles of Prior, Likehood and Posterior components of Bayes Theorem
 * Apply Bayes Theorem to solve probability problems.

+# Outline
+* Warm Up with Probability work in groups
+* Go over the warm up
+## Go throug the Baye's Theorem Lab (Me talking through the problems)
+## Y'all are will solve problems in groups
+## go over the BT problems
+## Wrap up

 ## Exercise 1
 ### If a single card is drawn from a standard deck of playing cards, What is the probability of seeing a king ?